dipkorimon/Scholarly-Circle/README.md

 <ul>
   <li>A paper-sharing platform: Supervisors can upload their papers which are under their supervision to Scholarly Circle and share them with other researchers.</li>
-  <li>A search tool: All users can filter all kinds of research papers category-wise and can search research papers by their categories added by supervisors and sessions.</li>
+  <li>A search tool: All users can filter all kinds of research papers category-wise and can search research papers by sessions and their categories added by supervisors.</li>
   <li>A news feed: All users can stay up-to-date on the latest research-related posts.</li>
   <li>A profile page: All users can create a profile page to showcase their research interests and experience.</li>
   <li>Citation: A “citation” is the way you tell your readers that certain material in your work came from another source.
 It also gives your readers the information necessary to find the